Ackee-Blockchain/school-of-solana/5.lesson/README.md

 assert.strictEqual(dataAccount.counter, 0);
 ```

-Because it is aligned with the Anchor ecosystem, this is often the easiest path for teams who use Anchor for their on-chain Rust program plus TypeScript client.
+Because it is aligned with the Anchor ecosystem, this is often the easiest path for teams who use Anchor for both their on-chain Rust programs and their TypeScript clients.